 On December 22, 2015, the Company closed a definitive convertible security funding agreement (the "Lind Agreement") with Lind Asset Management IV, LLC ("Lind").
-The Lind Agreement is comprised of a \$4,500 principal amount, 10% secured convertible security (the "Convertible Security") and 3,125,000 transferable common share purchase warrants (the "Lind Warrants").
+The Lind Agreement includes a \$4,500 principal amount, 10% secured convertible security (the "Convertible Security") and 3,125,000 transferable Common Share purchase warrants (the "Lind Warrants").
 The Convertible Security has a term of two years from its date of issuance, and interest is prepaid and added to its principal amount; accordingly, the initial face value of the Convertible Security is \$5,400, and the yield of the Convertible Security (if held, unconverted, to maturity) will be 10% per annum, or \$900.
-Each Lind Warrant will entitle the holder to purchase one additional common share (a "Lind Warrant Share") at a price of C\$0.72 on or before December 22, 2018.
+Each Lind Warrant has a term of three years from its date of issuance and will entitle the holder to purchase one additional Common Share (a "Lind Warrant Share") at a price of C\$0.72 on or before December 22, 2018.
 Lind can increase the funding under the Convertible Security by an additional \$1,000 during its two-year term.
-Further, provided certain conditions are met, the Company will have the right to call an additional \$1,000 under the funding agreement.
+Further, provided certain conditions are met, the Company will have the right to call an additional \$1,000 under the funding agreement (a "First Tranche Increase").